 About us

-Old Mission is home to a collective of farmers, small growers, and community members who believe in the power of agriculture to sustain Old Mission Peninsula.
-Our goals are simple:
+Old Mission is a community of farmers, small growers, and neighbors who believe deeply in the power of agriculture to sustain the Old Mission Peninsula—today and for generations to come.
+Farming here isn’t a side note; it’s the foundation of our landscape, our economy, and our way of life.

 • Support local farmers